MaterializeInc/materialize/doc/user/content/sql/subscribe.md

 The output columns are reordered so that all the key columns come before the value columns.
 There are two copies of the value columns, the first is prefixed with `before_` and represents the value of the values before this upsert.
+The current values are all prefixed with `after_`.

 * Using this modifier, the output rows will have the following
 structure: